-Trefethen Family Vineyards, one of Napa’s most venerable labels, is marking its 50th anniversary this year.
-To celebrate, they’ve been throwing some swanky parties, and I was lucky enough to be invited to one earlier this month at the Pelican Grill.
+Trefethen Family Vineyards, one of Napa’s most venerable labels marked its 50th anniversary in 2018.
+To celebrate, they’ve been throwing some swanky parties, and I was lucky enough to be invited to one at the Pelican Hill Resort in Newport Beach.

 The highlight of the four-course lunch was the wine, of course.
 Chardonnays and cabernet sauvignons, Trefethen’s flagship varieties, some of them ancient enough to be pulled from the winery’s library.
 How did they taste, you ask?
 More on that later.